jayanth920/practice-repo/README.md

 ### 5. Add deployment scripts to the `package.json` file

-1. Open the `package.json` file in a text editor (if it isn't already open in one).
+1. Open the `package.json` file in a text editor (if it isn't already open in one), thru terminal.

     ```shell
      code . package.json